tarekmansour/CSharpMeetsAI/README.md

 # CSharpMeetsAI

 A beginner-friendly exploration of AI integration with .NET and C#.
-This project uses for [Ollama](https://ollama.com/) and aims to try other tools to build real-world applications.
+This project uses [Ollama](https://ollama.com/) and aims to try other tools to build real-world applications.
 Perfect for developers curious about **AI** and modern .NET capabilities.

 ## 🚀 Goals